 Planning your trip to Ubud?
-You’re in for a great time, there’s lots to do in and around Ubud.
+You’re in for a great time, there’s lots to do in Ubud and nearby.
 Keep on reading to find out about some of my favorite things the city has to offer.

-Without further ado, here are my favorite ten things to do in and around Ubud.
+Without further ado, here are the best things to do in Ubud.
 My friend Jess, who I did most of these things with, vlogged the whole experience.
-You’ll be able to find the video here shortly.
+You’ll be able to find both of our videos here and here.

 The Tegallalang Rice Terraces are located a 30-minute drive outside of Ubud’s center.
 Their beautiful views make for amazing photo locations.
 If you’re there around sunrise (or at least early in the morning), you’ll have the rice paddies mostly to yourselves.